pfiano/Talos-Weekly-Threat-Roundup-Blog-Investigation-Workflow/Workflows/Talos-WeeklyThreatRoundupBlogInvestigation__definition_workflow_01GXPG9L9I6U91z2JiGyf9TEQ5lvFBgeOtS/README.md

 Then click RUN.

-26. In case of automatic or scheduled run, the workflow will automatically determine the URI for the latest Talos Roundup.
+26. In case of automatic or scheduled run, the workflow will automatically determine the URI for the latest Talos Roundup. **Please note** that if you wish to run again the workflow against a past Talos Roundup blog, first modify the global variable **Talos_URL_ID** and detract 50 to the current value.
+For instance, if the current value for the  Global Variable **Talos_URL_ID is 550**, then change it and 500.

 ## Playbook Steps